hubverse-org/hubDocs/docs/source/quickstart-hub-admin/uploading-validating.md

 Now you should validate the config files, to be sure they are properly functional.
 You can use the `validate_config` function from [`hubAdmin`](https://infectious-disease-modeling-hubs.github.io/hubAdmin/index.html) to check whether Hub config files are valid.
 The steps are as follows:

-1. First, you need to install the package `hubAdmin`.
+1. First, you need to install the R package `hubAdmin`.
 [Here are instructions for installing `hubAdmin` in the R console](https://github.com/Infectious-Disease-Modeling-Hubs/hubAdmin#installation).
-2. Next, you need to validate the config files.
+2. Next, you need to validate the Hub's config files.
+- [`validate_hub_config()`](https://infectious-disease-modeling-hubs.github.io/hubAdmin/reference/validate_hub_config.html) validates the `admin.json`, `tasks.json`, `model-metadata-schema.json` Hub config files in a single call.
-- [Validate](https://infectious-disease-modeling-hubs.github.io/hubAdmin/reference/validate_config.html) a hub config file against a Infectious Disease Modeling Hubs schema.
+- [`validate_config()`](https://infectious-disease-modeling-hubs.github.io/hubAdmin/reference/validate_config.html) a hub config file against a Infectious Disease Modeling Hubs schema.
-- [Validate](https://infectious-disease-modeling-hubs.github.io/hubAdmin/reference/validate_hub_config.html) the admin.json and tasks.json Hub config files in a single call.
+- If you do get any errors, you can pass the result of any of the above functions to `view_config_val_errors()` which print a concise and informative version of validation errors table.

   More detailed [instructions and explanations](https://infectious-disease-modeling-hubs.github.io/hubAdmin/articles/hub-setup.html#validate-config-files).